 A bitcoin wallet is a software program where bitcoins are stored.
 There is a private key (secret number) for every Bitcoin address that is saved in the Bitcoin wallet of the person who owns the balance.
 Bitcoin wallets facilitate sending and receiving Bitcoins and give ownership of the Bitcoin balance to the user.
 The Bitcoin wallet comes in many forms; desktop, mobile, web and hardware.
 Coinbase and Blockchain are popular web wallet providers.

 Option 2 is useful for sites that do not directly accept bitcoin, this is a way to use bitcoin anyway.

-Only a few specialised casinos such as Bitcasino.io and FlutterClub accept Bitcoin at the moment, but it is likely that other major providers will follow suit in the near future.
-There are several good reasons why this is the case: bitcoins can be transferred in seconds without incurring transaction fees, making them much more attractive than PayPal or bank cards in this regard.
+There are a few specialised casinos such as BitCasino.io and FlutterClub who accept Bitcoin directly at the moment, but the list is growing.
+And you can still make bitcoin deposits via e-wallets with casinos who do not accept direct bitcoin payments.
+They are a genuine alternative payment option as bitcoins can be transferred in seconds without incurring transaction fees, making them more attractive than PayPal or bank cards.

 There are many options available for purchasing bitcoins.
 You can purchase them with wire transfers, credit cards, money transfers and debit cards.
 You create a bitcoin wallet and your bitcoins go in when you buy them.
 Online wallets are stored by a third party on their cloud servers.
 You can also choose to have software wallets, where your balance is stored entirely on your own computer.

 From here , you can start to deposit online.
 You may be charged a fee to deposit, but most online casinos are happy to offer free deposits with alternative payment methods.
 You may also face some verification procedures when using Bitcoin, as the generally anonymous use of bitcoin is at odds with current regulations which require casinos to know who they are dealing with.